andju/know/Software/Document management.md

 ### Auto-login
 ### Other

-- This [article](https://piep.tech/posts/automatic-password-removal-in-paperless-ngx/) describes how to automatically remove passwords while consuming new documents.
+- [This article](https://piep.tech/posts/automatic-password-removal-in-paperless-ngx/) describes how to automatically remove passwords while consuming new documents

 ## Maintenance
 ### Backup and restore